markamdev/wrdcntr/README.md

 go run ./ -f files/test_1.txt
 ```

+Some sample files for application can be found in _./files_ subfolder.

 ## Test running

 This project contains a set of unit tests for statistics collection object.
 These tests are written using default Go testing framework and can be launched using following command: